 Flue Space Guidelines

 The guidelines for flue spaces can vary depending on your local building codes.
-Usually, transverse flue spaces are required for all racking arrangements at all heights.
+Usually, all racking arrangements at all heights require transverse flue spaces.

 Longitudinal flue spaces are required in a double row rack when the storage height exceeds 25 feet.
-Any system under 25' is not required to have longitudinal (vertical) flue spacing but you should confirm with local fire departments.
+Any system under 25′ does not require longitudinal (vertical) flue spacing but you should confirm with local fire departments.

-How to Achieve Correct Flue Spacing with Flue Keepers
+How to Achieve Correct Flue Space with Flue Keepers

 Other Factors to Consider